Air Source Heat Pumps

 Simplified Qualification Process

 Looking beyond these immediate changes, it’s essential to consider the bigger picture.
-Heat pumps play a pivotal role in reducing carbon emissions associated with heating.
+Air source heat pumps play a pivotal role in reducing carbon emissions associated with heating.
 They operate efficiently by harnessing heat from the air or ground, using clean electricity instead of fossil fuels.
-To further reinforce this transition, the government has extended the £450 million Boiler Upgrade Scheme until 2028, offering grants for various heat pump technologies.
-This commitment aligns with the goal of achieving low-carbon heating solutions.
+To further reinforce this transition, government funding has extended the £450 million Boiler Upgrade Scheme until 2028, offering air source heat pump grants.

 “Heat pumps are a vital tool in cutting the carbon emissions from people heating their homes, while also helping to drive down costs and boosting our energy security,” emphasises Lord Callanan.

-How have customers responded?
+How have existing heat pump customers responded?

 How will this impact the future?